-When you just start dating someone it can feel amazing when they pull out all the stops in the beginning.
+When you just start dating someone it feels amazing when they pull out all the stops in the beginning.
 They reek of charm.
 They shower you with affection and gifts.

 All of it seems too good to be true.
 Before you know it, you’re calling your friends, telling them about the amazing person you just met.
 It all seems perfect, until…